 In her attempt to defend herself against the TERF label, Rowling just ended up providing more solid evidence that she is one.
 She works hard to disguise her views as feminism and genuine concern for the wellbeing of all women, but relies heavily on a number unsubstantiated opinions about trans people that the community has been fighting against for years.
 Rowling sees herself as highly educated on transgender issues but she still fails to see how her views—and her insistence on using her huge platform to promote them—are hurting transgender people.

-Emma Watson, who has been vocal about her support of the transgender community in the past, tweeted “Trans people are who they say they are and deserve to live their lives without being constantly questioned or told they aren’t who they say they are.”
+The actor’s Harry Potter co-star Watson also contributed to the conversation, writing on Twitter, “Trans people are who they say they are and deserve to live their lives without being constantly questioned or told they aren’t who they say they are.”

 In an interview with Variety, Eddie Redmayne said, “As someone who has worked with both J.K.
 Rowling and members of the trans community.
 I wanted to make it absolutely clear where I stand.
 I disagree with Jo’s comments.
 Trans women are women, trans men are men and non-binary identities are valid.”